Have you always dreamt about learning Italian?

 When this happens, don't worry!
 It's a perfectly normal part of the learning process and in time, you'll begin to understand more and more of what you hear.

 In the meantime, the key is know how to handle these situations when you can't understand.
-Let's learn a few simple phrases that will allow you to remain in control of the situation even if you don't know what's being said to you.
+Let's learn a few simple Italian phrases that will allow you to remain in control of the situation even if you don't know what's being said to you.

 - #17 Mi scusi, non capisco – I don't understand!